ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/collections/workbook/index.md

 badge: collections
 layout: smb-merit-badge
 workbook: true
-year: 2020
+year: 2021
 ---

-{{#wb-req item="1" requirement="Prepare a short written report or outline for your counselor, giving a detailed description of your collection, including a short history.
-Be sure to include why you chose that particular type of collecting and what you enjoy and have learned from your collection."}}
+{{#wb-req item="1" requirement="Prepare a short written report or outline for your counselor, giving a detailed description of your collection, including a short history, why you enjoy your collection, and what you have learned from collecting.
+Be sure to include why you chose that particular type of collection/collecting method."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}